nano-o/streamlet/README.md

 I was able to exhaustively check the safety and liveness properties of (crash-stop) Streamlet in interesting configurations:
 * with 3 crash-stop processes, 2 block payloads, and 6 asynchronous epochs;
-* with 3 crash-stop processes, 2 block payloads, and 9 epochs among which the first 4 are asynchronous while the remaining 5 are synchronous (i.e. "GST" happens before epoch 4).
+* with 3 crash-stop processes, 2 block payloads, and 9 epochs among which the first 5 are asynchronous while the remaining 4 are synchronous (i.e. "GST" happens before epoch 6).

-We'll also see that, with a small modification to the algorithm, we can guarantee that a new block gets finalized in 4 synchronous rounds (instead of 5 for the original algorithm).
+We'll also see that TLC verifies that, in all configurations checked, Streamlet guarantees that a new block gets finalized in 4 synchronous rounds.
+This is better than the bound of 5 rounds proved in the Streamlet paper, and I believe that a bound of 4 holds in general.

 # The Streamlet algorithm